jona-sassenhagen/statfail/nuisance_failure.md

     - Phillip M. Alday
 date: May 2016
 abstract: |
-    Much experimental research on behavior and cognition rests on stimulus or subject selection where not all characteristics can be fully controlled, even when attempting strict matching.
+    Experimental research on behavior and cognition frequently rests on stimulus or subject selection where not all characteristics can be fully controlled, even when attempting strict matching.
     For example, when contrasting patients to controls, factors such as intelligence or socioeconomic status are often correlated with patient status.
     Similarly, when presenting word stimuli, factors such as word frequency are often correlated with primary factors of interest.
     One procedure very commonly employed to control for such nuisance effects is conducting inferential tests on confounding stimulus or subject characteristics.